SuhwaSeong/cv-anomaly-detection-vit/README.md

 The objective of this project was to design and implement a reproducible anomaly detection system with the following stages:

 1. Extract frames from a single swan video
-2. Generate synthetic anomaly samples
+2. Generate clearly distinguishable synthetic anomaly samples
 3. Construct a structured and balanced dataset
 4. Fine-tune a Vision Transformer (ViT)
 5. Track experiments using MLflow